 Case Study 3 – The Case of the Cyber Extorter

 Waking up to find out that your systems have been breached is bad enough when you start considering the impact: cost to investigate, cost to remediate, additional security, and of course the soft costs such as loss of revenue and potential reputational hit.
-For this client, things were exacerbated when the realization of the data breach came in the form of an e-mail from a Russian Hacker group complete with a demand for $50,000 payment or the Russian Hacker group was going to release the fact that the organization had been breached to all of their clients.
+For this hacking case study, things were exacerbated when the realization of the data breach came in the form of an e-mail from a Russian Hacker group complete with a demand for $50,000 payment or the Russian Hacker group was going to release the fact that the organization had been breached to all of their clients.
 To show that the hackers meant business, they accompanied the demand note with a list of the organization’s clients and the contacts within those clients.

 The client was rightfully concerned about how the hackers got into the system and to ensure that whatever the method used, it could be identified so that it could be fixed.
 Vestige was hired to perform this work.
 As is typical with these kinds of matters, Vestige quickly got up-to-speed on the organization’s entire infrastructure.
 We performed the requisite data mapping and testing of the infrastructure.
 Because we knew at least some of the data that was exfiltrated from their systems, a thorough search of their infrastructure narrowed the number of potential systems that were compromised down from close to 50 systems down to 4 or 5 primary candidates.
 Analysis of the organization’s firewall configuration, Internet log files and artifacts present on these systems identified the suspect device.